rachelmonque/-Reconocimiento-facial-/README.md

         q()
         r(analysis)

-  El codigo a continuación crea un  menú de consultas
+  El codigo a continuación crea un  menú de consultas.

     if __name__ == "__main__":
          picture = input("Enter the path of the image:")